K0LP7/K0LPRoliTradeAd/README.md

 - Get a Discord Bot Token by clicking this button
 <img width="600" height="150" alt="image" src="https://github.com/user-attachments/assets/aed532eb-bc2c-4573-bb6a-174306a17308" />

+- I recommend to also get an app like Visual Studio Code so you can see errors if there are any
-- Edit your config file and paste AT LEAST your Discord Bot Token here: <br>
+- Edit your config file and paste AT LEAST your:
+- <brDiscord Bot Token:
       "TOKEN": "YourDiscordToken",<br>
+- Roblox User ID:
+      "PlayerID": 0 <br>
+- Rolimons Token
+      "RolimonsToken": "YourRolimonsToken",<br>

 - When you do that you should be able to edit your config file from discord :D
 - To make trade ads you need to add your:<br>